 Interest has been heightened recently by three investigational agents that appear to destroy tumours at the site of injection and produce systemic effects:

-Intralesional injection of granulocyte macrophage colony–stimulating factor (GM-CSF) into melanoma metastases results in infiltration of macrophages and lymphocytes into the tumour.
-GM-CSF has a high response rate, and offers hope of regional immune stimulation and regression of noninjected lesions.
+Intralesional injection of granulocyte macrophage colony-stimulating factor (GM-CSF) into melanoma metastases results in the infiltration of macrophages and lymphocytes into the tumour.
+GM-CSF has a high response rate and offers hope of regional immune stimulation and regression of noninjected lesions.

-OncoVEXGM-CSF, now called T-VEC (Talimogene laherparepvec), is an oncolytic HSV-1 virus genetically modified to secrete the cytokine GM-CSF.
-Researchers engineered T-VEC by taking herpes simplex virus type-1a (the cold sore virus) and introducing genetic mutations to knock out its herpes-causing capacity and transform it into a cancer-killing therapy.
+Talimogene laherparepvec (T-VEC; brand name Imlygic®, previously OncoVEXGM-CSF) is an oncolytic herpes simplex virus type 1 (HSV-1), genetically modified to secrete the cytokine GM-CSF.
+Researchers engineered T-VEC by taking HSV-1a (the cold sore virus) and introducing genetic mutations to knock out its herpes-causing capacity and transform it into a cancer-killing therapy.

-Based on these preliminary results, an international prospective, randomised phase 3 clinical trial in patients with unresectable stage IIIB or IIIC or stage IV melanoma (OPTiM) is currently underway (2014).
+Based on promising results in preliminary Phase I and Phase II trials, an international randomised phase III clinical trial (the OPTiM trial) was undertaken in patients with unresectable stage IIIB or IIIC or stage IV melanoma.

-- Interim results from the OPTiM study showed that the virus significantly improved the durable response rate compared with GM-CSF alone in patients with melanoma metastases (16.3% vs. 2.1%; p < 0.0001).
+- In the OPTim trial, T-VEC significantly improved the durable response rate compared with GM-CSF alone in patients with melanoma metastases (16.3% vs 2.1%; p < 0.0001).
 A durable response was defined as a complete or partial response that began within 12 months of treatment initiation and lasted 6 months or more.

 Major histocompatibility complex class I (MHC-I) expression is reduced in melanoma cells, which is thought to enable them to evade recognition by T-cells.
 Components of MHC-1 include HLA-B7 and ß2 microglobulin.